Balosod/teamboard/README.md

 JWT tokens are stored in localStorage for simplicity.
 In production, I would use HttpOnly cookies to prevent XSS attacks.

+The app uses a custom delete confirmation modal instead of the browser's window.confirm() for a better user experience.

+All forms have loading states and toast notifications for user feedback.

 👨‍💻 Author
 Balogun Sodiq – balogunsodiq54@gmail.com

+GitHub: [your-github-url]

 📄 License
 MIT – Use it for learning and assessment purposes.